 When making our decisions, it was important to me that they do some type of physical activity as there are many sedentary hours spent at school.

 I also figured they would get a boost of self-confidence over time as they learn new skills.
 Our youngest daughter made a new set of friends when she participated in a basketball program, and developed an impressive new confidence in her spoken French when she took part in a city gymnastics program.
 Her new francophone friends put her language skills to work in a fun way that was completely different from the French lessons at school.

 Because the activities occur outside of school, there’s no pressure.
 Because there is no “marking” per se, these activities are less rigid and more playful than school.
 One of our daughter’s favourite activities over the years was her Funky Feet dance lessons.
-Owner and instructor Livia Avrith prides herself on teaching movement and expression in an open-ended way to encourage creativity, explaining that “we don’t correct how movements are done so children never get the feeling that they aren’t doing something right.”
+Instructor Livia Avrith prides herself on teaching movement and expression in an open-ended way to encourage creativity, explaining that “we don’t correct how movements are done so children never get the feeling that they aren’t doing something right.”

 Finding the right activity means taking into account children’s energy levels and personality.
 If they are wound up after school, they might enjoy the calming atmosphere of a visual arts class.
 Kids with excess energy after a day concentrating on their books might need physical activity such as hockey or figure skating.
 Some kids are team players while others are non-competitive by nature, so bear that in mind when deciding between team sports and individual activities.
 Performance arts like drama, dance or choir groups can be good for kids who are shy and offer an appropriate outlet for those always seeking an audience.